From Large Language Model Predicates to Logic Tensor Networks: Neurosymbolic Offer Validation in Regulated Procurement: Experimental Setup

-\item \textbf{CISC+LTN:} A pipeline that uses a CISC-oriented approach with confidence-weighted predicate estimates.
-LTN is used to aggregate the truth values.

-\item \textbf{LTN}: Classic LTN configuration without an explicit LLM predicate layer.
-The truth values of the predicates are learned directly from the extracted text (e.g., TF-IDF vectors).
+\begin{itemize} \item \textbf{MCSR+LTN:} A pipeline that uses an MCSR-oriented approach with ordinal predicate estimation (\cref{sec:llm-predicates}) together with LTN-based decision logic (\cref{sec:ltn}). \opt{long}{ \item \textbf{CISC+LTN:} A pipeline that uses a CISC-oriented approach with confidence-weighted predicate estimates.
+An LTN is used to aggregate the truth values. } \item \textbf{LTN}: Classic LTN configuration without an explicit LLM predicate layer.
+The truth values of the predicates are learned directly from the extracted text (e.g. TF-IDF vectors).
 We use an analogue set of rules to check the validity of the offer.

-\item \textbf{BERT:} Serves as a purely neural baseline, where a finely tuned German-language BERT model (\texttt{bert-base-german-cased} \cite{Devlin.2019}) predicts \\\texttt{IS\_VALID\_OFFER} directly from the extracted text.
+\item \textbf{BERT:} Serves as a purely neural baseline, where a finely tuned German-language BERT model (\texttt{bert-base-german-cased} \cite{Devlin.2019}) predicts \texttt{IS\_VALID\_ OFFER} directly from the extracted text.

-\item \textbf{LLM (BM25+Semantic-CE):} A single LLM is used to determine the extent to which something constitutes an offer, based on the existing predicates that serve as criteria.

-\item \textbf{Information Extraction (IE) + deterministic Rules:} Pattern recognition is used to generate predicate scores, which are then aggregated according to a formula to produce an overall score that determines whether an offer is valid.
+\item \textbf{LLM (BM25+Semantic-CE):} A single LLM is used to determine the extent to which something constitutes an offer, based on the existing predicates that serve as criteria. \opt{long}{ \item \textbf{Information Extraction (IE) + deterministic Rules:} Pattern recognition is used to generate predicate scores, which are then aggregated according to a formula to produce an overall score that determines whether an offer is valid. } \end{itemize} } \opt{short}{ We evaluate \textbf{MCSR+LTN} as a combination of MCSR-based predicate estimation and LTN-based decision logic, \textbf{LTN} as a classic baseline, \textbf{BERT} as a purely neural baseline and \textbf{LLM (BM25+Semantic-CE)} as a direct LLM baseline. }For the LTN-based variants, we examine several configurations of the logical backend (e.g. {\L}ukasiewicz logic and product-based T-norms) to assess their influence \cite{Badreddine.2022,Hajek.1998,Serafini.2016}.